If you’re considering filing a complaint against your financial advisor it’s important that you have a clear understanding of the general process.

 To ensure that your legal rights and financial interests are properly protected, it is imperative that you file a well-crafted, strongly supported initial advisor complaint.
 Here, our experienced FINRA arbitration attorneys will break down the key steps in filing a FINRA complaint against your financial advisor or stockbroker.

-To file a complaint against your financial advisor, take these steps:
+Filing a complaint against your financial advisor…

 1. Understand the Basics of FINRA’s Dispute Resolution Process

 When you open up a brokerage account, you will be likely be required to sign some type of customer agreement.
 Your customer agreement will control some aspects of any dispute that you might have against your broker, advisor or firm.
 Most importantly, the vast majority of modern customer agreements contain a mandatory arbitration clause.

 A pre-dispute arbitration provision will require you to resolve any claim you have against your broker or brokerage through FINRA’s dispute resolution process.
 As your dispute will be forced into arbitration, it is imperative that you have a basic understanding of FINRA’s arbitration proceedings so that you can file your claim in an efficient and effective manner.

 Return to top ↑

 Filing for arbitration is a major commitment.
 Of course, there are many cases in which arbitration will be necessary to ensure that you recover the full and fair monetary award that you deserve.
 That being said, before you file for arbitration, you should always weigh all of your other available alternative options.

 Indeed, FINRA explicitly instructs investors to pursue informal remedies before filing their complaint.
 There are some cases in which you will be able to resolve your dispute without needing to actually escalate the problem to arbitration.
 More specifically, before you submit your claim and file for FINRA arbitration, we recommend that you do the following four things: